samridhi04-code/Hacktoberfest2020/README.md

 # Hacktoberfest2020---its a very good project and get a free tshirt.

-Make your first Pull Request and earn a free tee from GitHub!
+Make your first Pull Request and earn a free tee-shirt from GitHub!

 ![Hacktoberfest 2020](osc_hacktoberfest2020.png)